jgato/jgato/random_docs/Openshift Interacting with Catalog.md

 *There is known bug with oc-mirror 4.10 that would make you copy the auth.json file on ~/.docker/config.json*

+Download the ['oc-mirror' tool](https://console.redhat.com/openshift/downloads#tool-oc-mirror-plugin) to better interact with the catalogue.
 You can search for Operators:

 ```bash